Atlas975/Notes/MachineLearning/NaturalLanguageProcessing/Natural_language_processing.md

 ___
 # Natural language processing
-- The study of the interaction between between computers and natural (human),
+- The study of the interaction between between computers and humans through natural language
 - The goal of NLP is to enable computers to understand, interpret, and generate human language in a way that is both meaningful and useful